danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-It took me a while to start using `typealias`, but I love it now, since it makes
-the code more readable.
-Basically, this service tells us that we will be able to
+Basically, this service protocol tells us that a movie service will let us get movies
-get movies asynchronously (well, rather, a completion block implies it, but does
+asynchronously (well, a completion block implies it, but doesn't enforce async) -
-not enforce async) - both a single, optional movie as well as movie collections.
+both single movies by id as well as top grossing and top rated movie collections.

 ## Step 3 - Create an api specific domain model

 Before we can add an api specific implementation to the project, we must add two
-`pods` to `podfile` - `Alamofire` and `AlamofireObjectMapper`.
-Run `pod install`
+pods to `podfile` - `Alamofire` and `AlamofireObjectMapper`.
+Run `pod install`,
-then open the generated workspace.
+then open the created workspace.

-Now create an `Api` folder in the project root, add a `Model` folder to it, then
+Now create an `Api` folder in the project root, add a `Model` folder to it and
-add these two files to `Model`:
+add these files to `Model`:

 ```swift
 // ApiMovie.swift